WebAssembly/module-linking/design/proposals/module-linking/Explainer.md

 resolving to a pair of integers: the number of enclosing adapter modules to skip, and the index of the target definition.

-Outer aliases are not simply space optimizations: since they replace what would otherwise be imports, they effectively allow [currying] module imports to produce modules with lower arity.
-Because of the currying effect and the prevalent assumption that modules are stateless values, outer aliases are restricted to only refer to module and type definitions.
+Adapter module definitions containing outer aliases effectively produce a module [closure] at instantiation time, including a copy of the outer-aliased definitions in the module value.
+Because of the prevalent assumption that module values are stateless, outer aliases are restricted to only refer to stateless module and type definitions.
 (In the future, outer aliases to all kinds of definitions could be allowed by recording the "statefulness" of the resulting bound module in the resulting bound module's type.)

 Additionally, to maintain the acyclicy of module instantiation, outer aliases are only allowed to refer to preceding outer definitions.
-Otherwise, modules could easily create incoherent (or coherent, but mind-binding) recursive definitions which would complicate tools and implementations.
+Otherwise, modules could easily create incoherent (or coherent, but mind-bending) recursive definitions which would complicate tools and implementations.

-With both instance and outer aliases, the alias definition appends the target definition to the index space of the `alias-name` (so, e.g., `(alias $i "foo" (func $f))` appends `foo` to the function index space, with `$f` resolving to the new function index).
+With both instance and outer aliases, the alias definition inserts the target definition into the index space of the `alias-name` (so, e.g., `(alias $i "foo" (func $f))` inserts `foo` into the function index space, with `$f` resolving to the new function index).
 The target definition kind is validated to actually match the kind of the index space.
 After that, the aliased definition can be used in all the same ways as a normal imported or